 AUSGEGEBEN AM 28.
 SEPTEMBER 1953

 DEUTSCHES PATENTAMT

 PATENTSCHRIFT

 Mr. 891 426

 KLASSE 21g GRUPPE 11 02 T 5268 VIIIc / 21g

 Dr. phil. habil.
 Karl Seiler, Klein Kreidel bei Methne ist als Erfinder genannt worden

 Telefunken Gesellschaft für drahtlose Telegraphie m. b.
 H., Berlin

 Hochfrequenz-Kristalldetektor Patentiert im Gebiet der Bundesrepublik Deutschland vom 16.
 August 1944 an Der Zeitraum vom 8.
 Mai 1945 bis einschließlich 7.
 Mai 1850 wird auf die Patentdauer nicht angerechnet (Ges. v.
 15. 7.
 51) Patentameldung bekanntgemacht am 4.
 Dezember 1952 Patenterteilung bekanntgemacht am 20.
 August 1953

-Figure 6.91: Karl Seiler and Paul Ludwig Günther developed methods for designing and fabricating silicon semiconductor devices throughout the war and into the postwar period.
+Figure 6.92: Karl Seiler and Paul Ludwig Günther developed methods for designing and fabricating silicon semiconductor devices throughout the war and into the postwar period.

 All from

 AT&T Bell

+2,701,216

-United States Patent Office
+United States Patent Office Patented Feb.

-2,701,216 Patented Feb.
 1, 1955

 1

 2

 <text><text><text><text><text><text><text><text><text><text><text><text><text><text><text><text><text><text><text><text><text><text>

 Transistors (10)

 Paul Ludwig Günther (1892-1969)

 Karl Seiler (1910-1991)

 United States Patent Office

 1 2,876,400

 COMPOSITE ELECTRODES FOR DIRECTIONAL CRYSTAL DEVICES

 Paul Günther and Franz Kerkhoff, Munich, Germany, assignors to Siemens & Halske Aktiengesellschaft, Munich, Germany, a corporation of Germany Application February 1, 1954, Serial No. 407,196 10

-Claims priority, application Germany February 27, 1953
+Claims priority, application Germany February 27, 1953 11 Claims.

-11 Claims.
 (Cl.
 317-235)

 Application Pebruary 1, 1954, Serial No. 47, 196

 Claims priority, application Germany February 27, 1953

 It Claims.
 (Cl.
 317-235)

-This invention is concerned with composite electrode from form and perioduction.
-What is believed to be new and desired to have protected is defined in the appended claims.
-We claim the source of the purpose and the transitor comprising a crystal, in electrode in defined claims.
-We claim the source of the source of the text of the source of the source of the source of the text of the source of the text of the source of the text of the source of the source of the source of the text of the source of the text o
+This invention is concerned with composite electrode rote in the spended claims.
+We claim the invention devices comprising an isolators, for form on such electrodes in the purpose and to the transitor comprising a crystal, in electrode in devices comprising a crystal in electrode in the isolation of an introns, cernamics, etc., is commended for all the appended claims.
+We claim the isolation of the interpretention of the interpretentio

 2

 2.876.400

 Patented Mar.
 3, 1959

 2 and 6.
 Between the electrodes, a p-n layer is provided in a known manner.
 The electrode 5 is made like the electrode of Fig. 1, comprising a bronze core with a platinum coating 3.
 The other electrode 6 comprises a steel core 7 covered by a copper coating 8.
 The coatings may be applied or provided in different manner than galvanic, for example, by vaporization, by cathode vaporization, or in mechanical manner, for ex-ample, by graving or rolling.
 Burning such as is usually upplied in the production of mirrors, ceramics, etc., is recommended for mass production.
 What is believed to be new and desired to have pro-tected is defined the appended claims.

-Figure 6.92: Karl Seiler and Paul Ludwig Günther developed methods for designing and fabricating silicon semiconductor devices throughout the war and into the postwar period.
+Figure 6.93: Karl Seiler and Paul Ludwig Günther developed methods for designing and fabricating silicon semiconductor devices throughout the war and into the postwar period.